-As ecommerce and tech enthusiasts we are always trying to dig something interesting in an endless web space.
-Internet is full of unappreciated stuff which we are going to survey and review in our blog.
+As ecommerce and tech enthusiasts, we are always trying to dig something interesting in an endless web space.
+The Internet is full of unappreciated stuff which we are going to survey and review in our blog.
 This time it is an ultimate report on 25 ecommerce search engines.
-The report is not unappreciated, but we couldn’t left it without our attention.
+The report is not unappreciated, but we couldn’t leave it without our attention.
 In addition, you will find the list of ecommerce search engines and the best Magento solution for site search.

 First of all, we should say a few words about the team behind the survey.
 37signals is a team of web developers with a huge experience.
 Their portfolio includes such projects as Basecamp, Backpack, and Ta-da List.
 All these websites illustrates high professionalism, creativity, and the ability to think outside the box.
 But why did we pay attention to the report?

 “Evaluating 25 E-Commerce Search Engines” provides a complete description of the most used ecommerce search engines.
 With the help of this report, end customers will find out what websites provide the most user-friendly search; ecommerce merchants will get the idea about what ecommerce search engines are able to generate more sales; web developers will face the unique approach to testing.
 Let’s see the key findings.

 - 72% of the engines were not able to connect misspelled search terms with the actual products.

 - 68% of the surveyed websites offered poor search result sorting options.

 - 64% could not match mixed specification searches with the valid results.

 - 56% weren’t able to provide an acceptable level of synonyms recognition.